wombleton/gitlaw-nz/acts/C/Companies Reregistration Act 1993.md

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-This order is administered by the Ministry of Economic Development.
+This order is administered by the Ministry of Business, Innovation, and Employment.

 ---